-In the studies of P300 amplitude as a recognition index for concealed information, there are typically three kinds of stimuli presented to subjects: probes, which concern concealed information known only to guilty persons and authorities; irrelevants, which are items irrelevant to the interests of authorities and unrelated to criminal acts; and targets, which are irrelevant items, but to which subjects are asked to press a "yes" button, so as to signal that they are paying attention, and cooperating with the task.
+In the studies of P300 amplitude as a recognition index for concealed information, there are typically three kinds of stimuli presented to subjects, Probes, which concern concealed information known only to guilty persons and authorities, Irrelevants, which are items irrelevant to the interests of authorities and unrelated to criminal acts, and Targets, which are irrelevant items, but to which subjects are asked to press a "yes" button, so as to signal that they are paying attention, and cooperating with the task.
 In this report and in previous studies, probes and targets have a 1/6 probability, irrelevants have a 4/6 probability.
-The items are randomly presented one at a time on a video display screen every 3s (as recommended by Farwell & Smith, 2001).
-The dishonest subject will press a "no" button to each probe occurrence, falsely signaling nonrecognition, even though he recognizes the item.
-Our instructions make it explicit that by pressing the "no" button to a probe, the subject is making a dishonest response, that is, is telling a lie with the button.
-He will press the "no" button honestly to the irrelevant stimuli, and the "yes" button honestly, as instructed, to the target stimuli.
-The target stimuli serve two purposes: First, they force the subject to attend to the display, as failure to respond appropriately to target stimuli will suggest noncooperation.
-Second, the target is a rare and task-relevant stimulus that evokes a benchmark P300 with which other ERPs can be compared in some analyses (described below).
+The items are randomly presented one at a time on a video display screen every three seconds (as recommended by Farwell & Smith, 2001).
+The dishonest subject will press a "no" button to each probe occurrence, falsely signaling non-recognition, even though he recognizes the item.
+Our instructions make it explicit that by pressing the "no" button to a probe, the subject is making a dishonest response, i.e., is telling a lie with the button.
+He will press the "no" button honestly to the irrelevant stimuli, and the "yes" button honestly, and as instructed, to the target stimuli.
+The target stimuli serve two purposes: First, they force the subject to attend to the display, as failure to respond appropriately to target stimuli will suggest non-cooperation.
+Second, the target is a rare and task-relevant stimulus which evokes a benchmark P300 with which other ERPs can be compared in some analyses (described below).

 The basic assumption of the P300 concealed information test is that the probe is recognized (even if behaviorally denied) by the dishonest subject, and is thus a rare but meaningful stimulus capable of evoking P300.
 For the innocent subject, the probe is simply another irrelevant and should evoke a small or no P300.
-As noted, there were originally two analytic approaches taken (until Allen et al., 1992, added a Bayesian method) in order to diagnose guilt or innocence.
-Ours (Soskins, Rosenfeld, & Niendam, 2001) has been to compare the amplitudes of probe and irrelevant P300 responses; in guilty subjects, one expects probe>irrelevant; in innocent subjects, probe is just another irrelevant and so no probe-irrelevant difference is expected.
-We use what is described in the next paragraph as the bootstrapped amplitude difference (SIZE) method.
-The other approach, introduced by Farwell and Donchin (1991), is based on the expectation that in guilty persons, the rare and meaningful probe and target stimuli should evoke similar P300 responses, whereas in the innocent subject, probe responses will look more like irrelevant responses.
-Thus in this approach, called here bootstrapped correlation analysis of disparity (FIT), the cross correlation of probe and target is compared with that of probe and irrelevant.
-In guilty subjects, the probe-target correlation is expected to exceed the probe-irrelevant correlation.
+As noted, there were originally two analytic approaches taken (until Allen et al., 1992 added a Bayesian method) in order to diagnose guilt or innocence.
+Ours (e.g., Soskins et al., 2001) has been to compare the amplitudes of probe and irrelevant P300 responses; in guilty subjects, one expects probe>irrelevant; in innocent subjects, probe is just another irrelevant and so no probe-irrelevant difference is expected.
+We use what is described in the next paragraph as the Bootstrapped Amplitude Difference (SIZE) method.
+The other approach, introduced by Farwell & Donchin, (1991), is based on the expectation that in guilty persons, the rare and meaningful probe and target stimuli should evoke similar P300 responses, whereas in the innocent subject, probe responses will look more like irrelevant responses.
+Thus in this approach, called here Bootstrapped Correlation Analysis of Disparity (FIT), the cross correlation of probe and target is compared with that of probe and irrelevant.
+In guilty subjects, the probe-target correlation is expected to exceed the probeirrelevant correlation.
 The opposite is expected in innocents.
-Both of these analytic methods will be described next because they are utilized and compared in both the studies to be presented here.
+Both of these analytic methods will be described next since they are utilized and compared in both the studies to be presented here.